wuputah/wuputah.com/articles/2016-12-18-boycotting-facebook.markdown

-I still like Twitter, as it has an inherent lack of privacy, and the unfiltered feed (which paid apps use) is not biased by likes, advertising, etc. The reverb chamber applies somewhat to retweets, but this affect is fairly minimal.
+I still like Twitter, as it has an inherent lack of privacy, and the unfiltered feed (which paid apps use) is not biased by likes, advertising, etc. The reverb chamber applies somewhat to retweets, but this effect is fairly minimal.
 However, we should be mindful that whom you follow can severely limit your exposure to different viewpoints.